PhD Position available: “Anti-Stokes Cooling for Fluidics”

-A PhD position is available to work under the supervision of Prof. Dr. Frank Cichos at the department Molecular Nanophotonics on the study of local temperature induced processes for the control of molecules, materials and cells.
-This experimental PhD project is part of the Interfaculty Center for Bio-Active Matter – b-ACT, which is a center established by the Faculty of Physics and Earth Sciences and the Faculty of Life Sciences to explore new applications of bioactive materials.
+A PhD position is available to work under the supervision of Prof. Dr. Frank Cichos at the department Molecular Nanophotonics at Leipzig University on the development of optical refrigeration techniques for fluidic applications.
+This experimental PhD project is part of a joint project with Wroclaw University of Science and Technology.

 The experimental work will allow the successful applicant to acquire expert skills and knowledge on innovative micro-optical manipulation and detection techniques, interfacial hydrodynamics and non-equilibrium physics.
 He will learn to apply modern techniques of image processing, feedback control and machine learning.
 Experience with modern optical microscopy techniques as well as image and time-series analysis would be useful.